 A clear understanding of consumer insights is critical to firms who want to use big data to predict consumer future behaviour and determine the most effective marketing strategies.
 This module is designed to provide students with a comprehensive coverage of frameworks, concepts, tools, and techniques to gain consumer insights, with an emphasis on uncovering, generating, and interpreting business-relevant consumer insights.
 Relevant theories and research in behavioural sciences will be discussed with the goal of understanding and eventually influencing consumer behaviour.

 Today’s businesses are bombarded with data.
 It is a key skill to be able to tell a story from this data so that businesses can leverage on market intelligence for marketing effectiveness.
 To achieve this objective, this module is designed with two integrated components: 1) data visualisation, and 2) marketing strategy.
 We will start with understanding how humans interpret and perceive visual cues.
 Then, we introduce various tools and techniques for visualisation.
 Subsequently, we apply these insights obtained to learn how to maximise the impact on communication to win the buy-in of the relevant decision makers within the organisation.

-You need to take four elective modules totaling 16 MCs to complete your degree.
+You need to take a total of four elective modules (2 modules in each semester), totaling 16 MCs.
 The basket of elective modules may include: